posesco/aws_little_lab/docs/git-strategy.md

 ### Required IAM Roles (AWS)

-Each role must have OIDC trust policy for GitHub Actions:
+The role must have an OpenID Connect (OIDC) trust policy for GitHub Actions:

 ```
-github-actions-terraform-dev
-github-actions-terraform-staging
-github-actions-terraform-prod
+github-actions-terraform
 ```

 ## Quick Reference